About the Department

-The Bachelor of Commerce (B.Com) and Master of Commerce (M.Com) courses at MVN University are designed to provide outstanding, modernized, life and career-oriented, value based commerce education.
+The Bachelor of Commerce (B.Com) course at MVN University is designed to provide outstanding, modernized, life and career-oriented, value based commerce education.
 These courses are particularly designed to make them more appropriate to meet the current requirements of the industry.

 Bachelor of Commerce (B.Com)